 It was heavily predicted that Turtle Rock Studios, the developer behind the original Left 4 Dead, or Valve, which developed L4D2 itself, would be taking on the development of L4D3.
 But it seems safe to say now that Turtle Rock definitely isn't involved.
-In April of 2019, Turtle Rock announced zombie first-person shooter Back 4 Blood and it appears to be a spiritual successor to the Left 4 Dead series.
-Warner Bros.
-Interactive is publishing it.
+In April of 2019, Turtle Rock announced zombie first-person shooter Back 4 Blood, which feels like a spiritual successor to Left 4 Dead.

 If Left 4 Dead 3 is in development, it seems likely it's within Valve.
 But that's just a guess based on some of the rumors below, which have never amounted to anything.
 It's even possible Left 4 Dead 3 was in development at some point, but isn't anymore.